-Tributes and Remembrances Roll in for John McCain
+Tributes and Remembrances Roll In for John McCain

 Senator John McCain, who died on Saturday at 81, was a complicated man, and a complicated politician.
 But, though his star may have fallen among Republican voters in recent years, he remained one of the most widely admired public figures in American life — esteemed, among other things, for his charming irascibility, honesty, willingness to buck convention, and civility in a post-civil political world.
 While President Trump’s quasi-tribute to the man was notably chilly — not surprising, given their adversarial relationship scores of other politicians, colleagues, and journalists paid much more wholehearted tribute to McCain.
 (In keeping with McCain’s complex legacy, there was plenty of dissent, too.)
 Some of the most notable reactions, below:

-President Obama: “John McCain and i were members of different generations, came from completely different backgrounds, and competed at the highest level of politics.
-But we shared, for all our differences, a fidelity to something higher-the ideals for which generations of Americans and immigrants alike have fought, marched, and sacrificed.”
+President Obama: “John McCain and I were members of different generations, came from completely different backgrounds, and competed at the highest level of politics.
+But we shared, for all our differences, a fidelity to something higher — the ideals for which generations of Americans and immigrants alike have fought, marched, and sacrificed.”

 President George W. Bush: “Some lives are so vivid, it is difficult to imagine them ended.
 Some voices are so vibrant, it is hard to think of them stilled.
 John McCain was a man of deep conviction and a patriot of the highest order.
 He was a public servant in the finest traditions of our country.
 And to me, he was a friend whom I’ll deeply miss.”